princesinghtomar/template-repository/README.md

 *******************

 ### PS :
-> - we'll check if your content is valid and you're updating it every week atleast **TWICE**.
+> - We'll check if your content is valid and you're updating it every week atleast **TWICE**.
 > - We won't be evaluating timely updates on week 1 readme file but you are supposed to write it as well.
 > - Plagiarism may lead to heavy consequences.